lfranchi/lfranchi.com/content/articles/2012-11-12-clojure-stm-implementation.md

 * latch: a java CountdownLatch or python threading.Event, a way for other threads to wait for this transaction to finish
 * lock: A lock to protect synchronous access to latch + status.

-# Refs
+## Refs

 A ref is a mutable reference to a piece of immutable data.
 Whenever you dereference a ref, you get the current value of the reference at that point in time.
-In essence, a ref is a variable that has the concept of time---Rich Hickey elegantly explains his fundamental disagreement with languages that don't account for time in this video [http://www.infoq.com/presentations/Value-Identity-State-Rich-Hickey].
+In essence, a ref is a variable that has the concept of time---Rich Hickey elegantly explains his fundamental disagreement with languages that don't account for time [in this video](http://www.infoq.com/presentations/Value-Identity-State-Rich-Hickey).
 Refs contain a few key properties:

 * A history chain.
 This is simply a linked-list of values that this reference has had, with associated time (transaction order counter) when the value was committed.
 * A number of faults.
 Faults will be described later, but a fault is registered on a ref if it has no value old-enough  to be read by a transaction (but has a newer value).